4. Programming the Chip#

 • you can choose your own filename for the output file, but a .txt extension is recommended; besides my_circuit_bitstream.txt, my_circuit_bitstream_clk.txt will also be generated.

-• the bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA).
+The bitstream files can be used with the ADALM2000 to generate the digital programming waveforms (CLK and DATA), see the worked-out example below.

-We build the 3-stage 16-16-8 ring-oscillator circuit schematic in LTspice using the MOSbius library.
+First, we build the 3-stage 16-16-8 ring-oscillator circuit schematic in LTspice using the MOSbius symbol library.
 It uses the two 16x inverter stages and creates an 8x inverter stage by combining the pairs of 4x nMOS and pMOS transistors; we use BUS9 for VSS and BUS10 for VDD.
 3stage_RO_8x_schematic

 Next, we translate the schematic cir file to connections json file (see instructions above):